Recruiting members to join our clubs is going to look very different online. Here are some tips and ideas for recruiting members:

 - Establish a communication plan with your exec team, adviser, and organization

 - Continue to build community with your organization members with online group activities

 - Maintain an online social media presence as an organization

 - Keep normal routines and schedules as much as possible

 - Recognize your members and their accomplishments virtually (spotlights, virtual awards, etc.)

 - Use this time to help grow and improve your organization

 - Ask for help when you need it - the Student Life (firstname.lastname@example.org) team is here for you!

-Programming online looks very different but yet has similar components.
+Programming online looks very different but yet it has similar components.
 Here is a checklist for online programming: